Robin Hood and Matthew Effects: Differential Privacy Has Disparate Impact on Synthetic Data: Experimental Evaluation

+We experiment with privacy budgets ($\epsilon$) of 0.1, 10, and infinity (``no-DP'') for Purchases and 0.5, 5, 15, and infinity (``no-DP'') for MNIST (to maintain consistency with previous work~\cite{uniyal2021dp}).
+While for Purchases we do not imbalance the dataset, since it is already imbalanced (the proportion of the smallest to the largest class is 0.015), we imbalance the class ``8'' in MNIST to be 0.25 and 0.1 of the largest class.
+Furthermore, for MNIST, we only compare DP-SGD and PATE-GAN because the data has too many dimensions for PrivBayes.

+\descr{Size.} The size of the synthetic data is shown in the top rows of Fig.~\ref{fig:CSPR_P},~\ref{fig:CSPR_M_10}, (and~\ref{fig:CSPR_M_25} in Appendix~\ref{app:mnist}).
+For the Purchases dataset, we see similar trends with PrivBayes and PATE-GAN as in S1; the former evens the classes, while the latter increases the gap by ``transferring'' counts from the minority to the majority classes.
+PATE-GAN exhibits the strongest disparity, even with ``no-DP,'' which contradicts findings from~\cite{uniyal2021dp}.
+However, the data imbalance here is of different nature as we have two classes with much higher counts than the others rather than a single underrepresented class.
+In turn, this could potentially bias the generator towards these classes as the teacher-discriminators are exposed predominantly to them and thus, learn to distinguish them from fake examples better.
+DP-WGAN does not preserve the class sizes as successfully as in S1.

+For MNIST, PATE-GAN exhibits far better performance for both imbalances and preserves the counts even for lower $\epsilon$ budgets.
+Looking at the minority class ``8,'' however, PATE-GAN fails to generate any digits for imbalance 0.1 (even for ``no-DP'' as well).
+This could be because the teachers fail to pass samples ``8'' labeled as real to the student even though when applied to classification, PATE is more robust under similar imbalance levels~\cite{uniyal2021dp}.

-In the multi-class case, the synth classifiers trained on data from PrivBayes far outperform both the DP classifiers and the other synth classifiers.
-Even with no-DP, the synth classifiers trained on DP-WGAN and PATE-GAN incur a severe precision and recall drop on smaller subgroups.
+\descr{Recall.} In the bottom two rows of Fig.~\ref{fig:CSPR_P},~\ref{fig:CSPR_M_10}, (and~\ref{fig:CSPR_M_25} in Appendix~\ref{app:mnist}), we report the recall of the real, DP, and synth classifiers on the two datasets.
+For Purchases, the synth classifiers trained on data from PrivBayes far outperform both the DP classifiers and the other synth classifiers.
+Even with ``no-DP,'' the synth classifiers trained on DP-WGAN and PATE-GAN incur a severe recall drop on smaller subgroups.